Central Coast, Peru: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and C. Ensure that you find the correct type.
-The vast majority of adapters on sale are just plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and C. Be careful to choose the correct type.
+Many adapters currently sold are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 What to wear/what to pack: